Current teaching

 PhD Supervision

-Jennifer Kohler, Culture and institutions in African economic history: a gender perspective (post-doctoral fellowship in Economic History, LSE)
+Jennifer Kohler, Culture and institutions in African economic history: a gender perspective (passed away November 2022; posthumous degree awarded July 2023)

-Mattia Bertazzini, The impact of Italian colonial investments in Libya and the Horn of Africa (passed 2019; post-doctoral fellowship in Economics, Oxford University)
+Mattia Bertazzini, The impact of Italian colonial investments in Libya and the Horn of Africa (passed 2019; post-doctoral fellowship in Economics, Oxford University, permanent position at Nottingham University from 2023)

 Rebecca Simson, East Africa civil service in the post-war period (passed 2017; Wadham College JRF in Economic History)